Greetings from Iemoto SEN Soshitsu XVI

 He is Honorary Consul-General of Peru in Kyoto, and in the past, served as Honorary Consul of Portugal in Kyoto (1969-1982) and Honorary Consul-General of Italy in Kyoto (1982-93).
 He has been a dynamic member of the Rotary International, formerly serving as R.I.
 Director (1988-90) and Rotary Foundation Trustee (1998-2002).
 He is widely known as a global-minded promoter both of the culture embraced by the Way of Tea and of World Peace.
 In 1997, he was awarded the Order of Culture by the Emperor of Japan.

 Currently, within the Urasenke organization, he is President of the Urasenke Tankokai Federation, and President of the Junior College of the Urasenke Way of Tea at the Tianjin University of Commerce.
-Among his many positions outside the Urasenke organization, he is UNESCO Goodwill Ambassador (appointment by UNESCO, March 2012), Japan-U.N.
-Goodwill Ambassador (Japan's Ministry of Foreign Affairs, September 2005), and Japan Tourism Goodwill Ambassador (Japan Tourism Agency, April 2010), as well as Chairman of the Rotary Japan Foundation, President of the United Nations Association of Japan, President of the Kyoto City International Foundation, Director of the Kyoto Municipal General Center for Lifelong Learning, and President of the Japan Equestrian Federation.
+Among his many positions outside the Urasenke organization, he is UNESCO Goodwill Ambassador (appointment by UNESCO, March 2012), and Japan-U.N.
+Goodwill Ambassador (Japan's Ministry of Foreign Affairs, September 2005), as well as Chairman of the Rotary Japan Foundation, President of the United Nations Association of Japan, President of the Kyoto City International Foundation, Director of the Kyoto Municipal General Center for Lifelong Learning, and President of the Japan Equestrian Federation.